 Have we noticed that we are now moving from the traditional to the more scientific method of raised bed gardening (above ground gardening) and this system is causing quite a stir amongst the gardening and horticultural community.
 We are always on the lookout for the next best thing in every aspect of our daily lives so this system fits nicely as being something different to the old.
-People are getting very excitedabout the virtues of this system in their blogs and websites and especially how simple an idea it is.
-After all this is just a rectangle box placed into the ground, we have added compost and topsoil and then began planting and sewing in this box and suddenly we have a raised bed garden.
+People are getting very excited about the virtues of this system in their blogs and websites and especially how simple an idea it is.
+After all this system is just a rectangle box placed into the ground, we have added compost and topsoil and then began planting and sowing in this box and suddenly we have a raised bed garden.
 Here we have a new found system which is much more accomplished and advanced at growing either our flowers, plants or vegetables, than which we have been using for years – ie, the open plan garden.

 The basics of raised beds;

 Like the title of the article suggests – this is exactly what we have.
 Literally what we’ve got is a rectangle frame (4ft x 8ft approx) made from lengths of timber secured together with nails or screws preferably, located in a sunny level position in your garden.
 These raised bed frames are available as a flatpack package over the internet.
 Essentially one follows the set of instructions, gets it assembled and we are now ready to begin planting.
-The whole idea is, that we are now gardening a selected space, where it is much easier to contain weeds, watering is more effective as moisture is retained in this enclosure and plants are proven to be a lot happier and healthier in their new surroundings.
+The whole idea is, that we are now gardening a selected space, where it is much easier to contain weeds, watering is more effective as moisture is retained within this enclosure and plants are proven to be a lot happier and healthier in their new surroundings.
 This system has introduced us to plant diversity and leads to a longer growing season, which will result in greater quality and ultimately better productive yields.

 Understanding raised beds;